alexchao/alexchao.github.io/content/posts/the-class-as-service-object.md

 Using private methods of a class to encapsulate subdivided units of work makes it a very natural process to repeatedly perform [extract method](https://refactoring.com/catalog/extractFunction.html) on the more gnarly blocks of your code.
 The class itself effectively serves a grouping namespace for the related bits of logic, keeping things nice and tidy.
 Additionally, if the language supports access modifiers (`public`, `private`, etc.), you can explicitly communicate the intended availability of each piece of logic to other developers.

-### An interface, with all its accompanying benefits
+### An interface, with all its attendant benefits

-If planned out well enough, a class will implement an interface.
-Even if built in haste with no predetermined interface, one can be derived after the fact.
+A well-thought-out class will implement an interface, but even with no predetermined interface, one can be derived after the fact.
 Simply having an interface enables a range of benefits owing to the age-old principle:

 > Program to an interface, not an implementation.